G-Core/FastEdge-mcp-server/README.md

 ### FastEdge Application Deployment

 - **update-or-create-app** - Update an existing FastEdge application or create a new one using a binary ID
-- **get-secret-id** - Get the ID of a FastEdge secret by name for configuration management

 ### Documentation & Magic Comments